opussf/AutoDrink2/README.md

 This modification creates the new macro in the personal tab.

+## How to use

+AutoDrink will create a macro called "AutoDrink" in the personal macro tab.
+You will want to modify the macro to list the beverages / food that you want to use in the order that you want to use them in.

+The macro can also be updated as you wish, since the addon will never recreate the macro again, unless you delete the macro.

+Use the macro as you wish.

 ## Bugs / Work arounds / issues

 The WoW Macro API is a bit limited.